-The actual term lager comes from a German word “lagern” which means to store.
-Lagering is storing your beer at a cold temperature for length of time.
+The actual term lager comes from the German word “lagern” which means to store.
+Lagering is storing your beer at a cold temperature for a length of time.
 Today Lagers are beers that are brewed at colder temperature using lager yeast.
-Some of the most popular beers in the world are lager style beers.
-The style can range in a variety of color from light beers like Pilsners to dark lagers like Dunkels.
+Some of the most popular beers in the world are lager-style beers.
+The style can range in a variety of colors from light beers like Pilsners to dark lagers like Dunkels.
 One characteristic that all these beers share is that they are easy to drink with a clean taste and a crisp finish.

 We offer several different styles of our Standard Refills that we would consider Lager styles.
 If you are new to brewing or just starting out, we would recommend brewing these Refills at first to help you get a better understanding of the brewing process and determine what styles you like the best.
 We have a lot to choose from.

 Classic American Light